 These word formation examples show how English words change form.
-They demonstrate the use of many of the word endings in the List of Suffixes with examples from a number of word families.
+They demonstrate the use of many of the word endings in the List of Suffixes with examples from different word families.

 To emphasize means to call attention to something or show that it is important.
 We can put emphasis on an idea by stressing its value or by explaining it thoroughly.

 The nouns are employment (or unemployment), employer for a person who gives jobs to people, and employee for a person who receives work.
 Adjectives are employed (or unemployed) and (un)employable.

 To neglect is to not find the time to take care of your responsibilities.
 (If you neglect your garden, the grass and weeds will grow and it may become a jungle, or plants may die for lack of water.)
 Someone who often neglects parts of his or her job is negligent.
 His negligence can cause the company problems.

 Tolerant is an adjective meaning 'willing to accept different people or ideas.'
 (Intolerant means being unwilling to accept differences.)
 Its adverb is tolerantly.
 Its verb is to tolerate, and its nouns are toleration, tolerance, and intolerance.

 To verify is to find out or prove if something is true.
 (It comes from French and Latin: true + make).
-We can make four adjectives from it: verifiable (something that can be checked and proved true) , unverifiable (something that cannot be proved), verified (something that has been checked or shown to be true), and unverified (something that has not.)
+We can make four adjectives from it.
+Verifiable is something that can be checked and confirmed as true.
+Unverifiable is something that cannot be proved.Verified is something that has been checked or shown to be true, and unverified is something that has not.
 There is also a noun: verification.

-We can use the verb to excite to form three kinds of adjectives (with ‘–able,’ ’-ed,’ and ‘–ing’), and their negatives, as well as two adverbs (with ‘–ably’ and ‘-edly’), and one negative— ‘unexcitedly.’
-(We can do the same with many other verbs.)
+We can use the verb to excite to form three kinds of adjectives (with ‘–able,’ ’-ed,’ and ‘–ing’), and their negatives.
+It also is the base for two adverbs ( ‘excitably’ and ‘excitedly.’)
+We can do the same with many other verbs.